General

 Can I attend ACC first, then transfer to the Round Rock Campus to complete my bachelor’s degree?

-While the Austin Community College Career and Transfer Center can assist students with preparing to transfer, it is recommended they contact our Texas State Transfer Navigators and Admissions Counselors for the most up-to-date information.
+While the Austin Community College (ACC) Career and Transfer Center can assist students with preparing to transfer, it is recommended they contact our Texas State Transfer Navigators and Admissions Counselors for the most up-to-date information.
 Transfer navigators and admissions counselors also visit ACC campuses on a regular basis and are available virtually.

 -